Contents

 A rain alarm is a simple circuit for detecting rain.
 It is helpful for people who harvest rain and warn people with vulnerable items outside that rain is coming.

 A simple rain alarm project requires only three components: a rainwater sensor, a 555 timer IC, and a buzzer.
-The sensor defects rain sends a signal to the 555 timer, which activates the buzzer that can be an alarm in other instances.
+The sensor detects rain and sends a signal to the 555 timer, which activates the buzzer that can be an alarm in other instances.

 Moreover, a more complex rain alarm circuit requires probes for components.
 BC548 and BC 558 transistors, 10k and 330k resistors, 01mf capacitor, 3V battery, and speaker.